Best French Toast Recipe (Pain Perdu)

 - Repeat.
 Continue cooking the remaining slices of bread until all the French Toast is cooked.

-Get The Full (Printable) Easy French Toast Recipe Below
+Get The Full (Printable) Best French Toast Recipe (Pain Perdu) Below.
+Enjoy!

 What Do You Put On Top Of French Toast?